josephearl/website/src/content/blog/agile-product-engineering.md

    - Researching our customers' needs, desires, and preferences
    - Conducting experiments to evaluate the value and viability of ideas

-To achieve this, we must minimize the cognitive load and time required for software development and delivery.
+To achieve this, we must minimise the cognitive load and time required for software development and delivery.

 **Less work the better**: If automation can handle a task, it should.